cqse/teamscale-javascript-profiler/README.md

 Whenever there is a tested version that should be released, the following steps should be performed on the branch `master` in a single commit:

-1. Increment the version of the affected packages in their `package.json` file—stick to Semantic Versioning.
+1. Increment the version of all packages in `./packages/` in their `package.json` file.
 2. Update the changelog of the affected packages and move all changes from the section `Next Release` to a new version, e.g., `21.3.0`.
 3. Commit and push your changes.
 4. Create a GitHub Release tag with the same version number and the text from the changelog.